-BoHV-1 has three subtypes, BoHV-1.1, BoHV-1.2a and BoHV-1.2b.
-BoHV-1.1 is commonly associated with respiratory disease (IBR) and BoHV1.2a and BoHV1.2b, with genital disease (IPV) (OIE 2017b).
-Over the past 20 years, BoHV1.1 has been responsible for severe IBR outbreaks in Europe and North America (Raaperi, Orro & Viltrop 2014).
+BoHV-1 has 3 subtypes, BoHV-1.1, BoHV-1.2a and BoHV-1.2b.
+BoHV-1.1 is commonly associated with respiratory disease (IBR) and BoHV1.2a and BoHV1.2b, with genital disease (IPV) (Muylkens et al. 2007;).
 Subtype 1.2b is less virulent than 1.1 and typically causes only subclinical infection or very mild clinical signs (Muylkens et al. 2007).

 The incubation period is usually 2 to 4 days but may be as long as 20 days (Babiuk, Van Drunen Littel-Van Den Hurk & Tikoo 2004).
-The OIE Code prescribes a 21 day incubation period for BoHV-1 in cattle (OIE 2017b).
+The OIE Code prescribes a 21 day incubation period for BoHV-1 in cattle (OIE 1998a).
 Mortality is low but significant production losses can occur from morbidity (Muylkens et al. 2007).

 BoHV-1 is excreted from vaginal and nasal secretions of infected cattle.
-Respiratory infections are generally acquired via aerosol, and genital infections are generally spread venerally.
+Respiratory infections are generally acquired via aerosol, and genital infections are generally spread venereally.
 Direct nose-to-nose contact is the common mode of transmission of BoHV-1 (Muylkens et al. 2007).
 Airborne transmission by aerosol has been demonstrated experimentally over short distances (Mars et al. 2000).
-The virus is highly contagious and introduction of a new, infected animal to a herd can result in significant disease outbreaks, with up to 100 per cent of animals in a herd becoming infected with BoHV-1 (Hage et al. 1996; Radostits et al. 2007a).
+The virus is highly contagious and introduction of a new, infected animal to a herd can result in significant disease outbreaks, with up to 100% of animals in a herd becoming infected with BoHV-1 (Hage et al. 1996; Radostits et al. 2007).
 Once infected, animals maintain a lifelong latent infection.
 Shedding of the virus is intermittent and generally associated with periods of stress such as disease, transportation, cold or overcrowding (Babiuk, Van Drunen Littel-Van Den Hurk & Tikoo 2004).